sedouard/flocker/docs/using/tutorial/movingvolume.rst

    :alt: In the server-side Flocker setup there are two servers, one of which has two Docker containers running; one container is a running a web application, the other has a Redis database with a volume.
    :align: center

-You now need to download the last of the .yml files that we have provided:

-.. version-code-block:: console

-	you@laptop:~$ curl -O https://docs.clusterhq.com/en/|latest-installable|/_downloads/deployment-node2.yml

-To move the container with the Redis server along with its data volume, use the deployment-node2.yml file:
+To move the container with the Redis server along with its data volume, use the :file:`deployment-node2.yml` file:

     .. literalinclude:: deployment-node2.yml
        :language: yaml